16 Meta-analysis

 As Coles et al. (2019) argued though, this estimated effect may be impacted by both within- and between-study bias.
 First, participants are not supposed to know whether they have been randomly assigned to receive Botox or a control saline injections.
 But only one of these treatments leads the upper half of your face to be paralyzed!
 After a couple weeks, you’re pretty likely to know whether you received the Botox treatment or control saline injection.
 Thus, the apparent effect of Botox on depression could instead be a placebo effect.

-Second, only 50% of the outcomes that researchers measured were reported in the final publications, raising concerns about selective reporting. reporting Perhaps researchers examining the effects of Botox on depression only reported the measures that showed a positive effect, not the ones that didn’t.
+Second, only 50% of the outcomes that researchers measured were reported in the final publications, raising concerns about selective reporting.
+Perhaps researchers examining the effects of Botox on depression only reported the measures that showed a positive effect, not the ones that didn’t.

 Taken together, these two criticisms suggest that, despite the impressive meta-analytic estimate, the effect of Botox on depression is far from certain.